Getting Started: How Much Sun Salvias Need

 Sun Exposure Information

 All plant descriptions in the Flowers by the Sea online catalog detail cultivation requirements, including sun exposure.
 We also provide information about native lands in these descriptions and the Salvias by Origin category of our catalog.
-You'll find the link to this and many other plant categories in the green menu ribbon at the top of each catalog webpage.
+You'll find the link to this category and many others in the catalog menu atop our homepage.

-The filters offer a category called "Exposure" that provides three choices of light -- full sun, full sun to partial shade, and partial shade.
+The FBTS photo-illustrated Salvia Finder can also help you identify plants well matched to the sun level in your planting location, because it allows you to filter choices by growing conditions and personal preferences.
+The filters offer a category called "Exposure" that provides four choices of light -- full sun, partial shade, full shade, and morning sun/afternoon shade.
 The second choice concerns plants that need plenty of sunlight, but can tolerate some shade.
 The third group is for Salvias that should only be grown in shade.
-It includes a small number of species that can thrive in full shade.
+The fourth indicates that a plant may do best if planted where it will receive full morning sun and some level of shade in the afternoon.

 Different Sunlight Levels